 The Primary Department has 24 Key Stage 2 places.
 As well as following the National Curriculum, the Primary Department offers a range of curricular activities including cooking, swimming and horse riding.
 Pupils do KS2 SATS at the end of Y6.

 The Secondary Department caters for 40 Key Stage 3 and 4 pupils and is organised into 6 classes, ranging from Year 7 to Year 11.
 Again, pupils follow the National Curriculum and have additional curricular opportunities including mentoring, work experience, a vocational curriculum, work placements and educational visits.
 At KS4 pupils can achieve GCSE, BTEC, Entry Level and ASDAN qualifications, as well as other vocational accreditation linked to college and work placements.

-We employ a range of specialist workers to enhance pupils’ experience, including a music teacher and a sports intructors covering a wide range of sporting specialisms.
+We employ a range of specialist workers to enhance pupils’ experience, including a music teacher and sports instructors who cover a wide range of sporting specialisms.
 In addition the school has a designated person to support the needs of Looked After Children.

-The school is a Teaching School, a National Support School and a partner in the Redbridge Teaching School alliance, linked to Seven Kings High School.
-It is one of two BESD schools nationally to be selected by the SSAT to take part in a research project, which started in January 2010, into complex learning difficulties.
+The school is a Teaching School, a National Support School and a partner in the Seven Kings Teaching School alliance.
+It was one of two SEMH schools nationally to be selected by the SSAT to take part in a research project, which started in January 2010, into complex learning difficulties.
 We have since been awarded the SSAT Research Charter Mark at extending level, the only school nationally to do so.